- Do you make infusions or salves?

 - Lavender Essential Oil-this has natural antibacterial properties and is great for calming or soothing.
 Lavender can also be applied “neat” in small amounts, directly on burns, cuts or scrapes.
 I love it in homemade sunburn spray especially.

-- Sweet Orange Oil-this is another great scent that is generally safe for young children.
+- Sweet Orange Oil-this is another great scent.
 It’s natural antibacterial properties also make this great for homemade hand sanitizers and natural home cleaning products.
 It’s energizing scent is perfect for those moments when you need a bit of a “boost” in the afternoons.
 Just 5 drops diffused in your room will help perk you up.

 - Olive Oil-not only great for cooking and salad dressings, olive oil is very useful for infusing herbs in for salves, lotions, and massage oils.
 I choose organic as much as possible, especially for internal or culinary uses.
 Garlic-infused olive oil is great for rubbing behind the ear when an earache comes on.

 - Jojoba Oil-another awesome carrier oil, jojoba has natural anti-inflammatory properties.
 When you get a minor burn, sunburn, scrape or other damage, the skin will go to great lengths to protect itself.
 That inflammation can be quite painful.
 Jojoba oil keeps the skin soft and supple while helping to reduce the inflammation.
 It’s a great massage oil, as it’s light and non-greasy.
 A couple of drops of sweet orange and lavender into 1/4 cup of jojoba oil will give you a relaxing massage just before sleep.

 - Beeswax-this will come in handy for making salves and oils thicker.
 Just a couple tablespoons per cup of oil will usually thicken it enough to use as a rub on salve.
 Non-greasy, and a light honey scent along make this an easy addition.
 A little goes a long way with pastilles, and they are usually best stored in the fridge.